hda-technical/dancebooks/transcriptions/[1824, uk] Thomas Wilson - Danciad.md

 >
 > To pains and penalties, who do oppose
 >
-> The law, for strange to say, but 'tis the fact,
+> The law, for strange to say, but it is the fact,
 >
 > You may be punished by the Vagrant act;
 >